test-room-7/gulp-html-validate/README.md

 		gulp
 			.src('index.html')
 			/*
-			 * Aaply the `html-validate` report to each file object, so these
+			 * Apply the `html-validate` report to each file object, so these
 			 * reports can be used by other modules.
 			 */
 			.pipe(htmlvalidate())